jakestrj/6627A---VEX/2018-2019 TP/README.md

-Motion Profiling, Tracking via Odometry Theory on Fixed-Differential Systems
+Motion Profiling, Tracking, and Pursuit via Odometry Theory on Differential Systems
 ====================================================================
 ## Application in Robotics
 ---